NAD IV Therapy for Weight Loss and Metabolic Function

 Can Reverse the Effects of Aging on Metabolism

 As the body ages, it burns less fuel while at rest.
-Science has discovered that a human’s BMR begins to decline as early as eighteen years of age.
+Science has discovered that a human’s BMR begins to decline by 3% up until the age of 20.
 While it is not fully understood why this happens, declining NAD levels may infer a connection between the two.
 Boosting NAD levels may turn back the cellular clock, reversing aging and restoring higher levels of metabolic function.
+[3]

 Can Help Burn Fat